ryderbelserion/Pl3xMapExtras/README.md

     - ClaimChunk, GriefDefender, GriefPrevention, PlotSquared, WorldGuard
 - Ability to show warps on the webview from plugins like EssentialsX or PlayerWarps

-### How to use in game
+### How to use in-game

 #### Add sign/banner
-- Place sign/banner
+- Place sign/banner (will auto-add to webview if the `block-place` option is enabled in the sign/banner config)
-- Right-click on the sign/banner with the filled map
+- Right-click on the sign/banner with a filled map
-- Now your sign/banner visible on webvew!
+- Now your sign/banner is visible on webview!

 #### Remove sign/banner
-- Left-click on the sign/banner with the filled map
+- Left-click on the sign/banner with a filled map
 ##### OR
-- Break sign/banner
+- Break sign/banner without a filled map in hand

 ### Installation
 1) Place [Pl3xMap](https://modrinth.com/plugin/pl3xmap) in your `plugins` folder